vic-ma/howtodismantle.github.io/_posts/2026-01-30-The-Weigh-Forward-Connecting-CAS-PDN-Scales-to-Peakboard.md

 The video shows the Peakboard scale in action.
 The data transfer between the scale and the Peakboard application is happening literally without any delay.

 The following video shows our app in action.
-As you can see, the data transfer happens instantly and there is no delay.
+As you can see, the data transfer happens instantly.

 {% include youtube.html id="DXPHLvzxVkM" %}

-## Demo Use Case with Austrian dessert
+## Dessert app template

-In the last part of this article, we want to take a look at a ready-to-use template that can be downloaded [here](/assets/2026-01-30/scale_baking.pbmx).
+Finally, let's take a look at a ready-to-use template for a dessert app, [that you can download](/assets/2026-01-30/scale_baking.pbmx).
 The idea is that the user can choose between different recipes.
 In this case, it's all about Austrian special dessert dishes.

 ![Peakboard Recipe Selection Interface - Austrian Dessert Baking Application](/assets/2026-01-30/peakboard-recipe-selection-interface.png)